Shrijeeth/Claude_Code_Best_Practices/notes/4_Adding_Features_in_Claude_Code.md

 ## Development Preferences

-Don't run the server using ./run.sh - I will start it myself.
+Don't run the server using ./start.sh - I will start it myself.
+The application uses a two-server architecture (FastAPI backend on 8000, Gradio frontend on 7860).
 ```

 ### Choosing the Right Memory File